petercollingridge/bloops/js/readme.md

 ## Running the simulation
-Open index.html in a browser.
+Open `index.html` in a browser.
+`index.html` uses the non-bundled js files so is useful for developing.
+The `sim-n.html` files have bundled files for the different worlds.

 ## Bundling the js
 The js files are in the /src folder in separate files.